The Problem of Workplace Bullying

 Over the years, I have heard nearly every variation of workplace bullying and helped individuals and their families find lasting solutions uniquely tailored to their needs.
 I can offer you emotional support and customized strategies to effectively address your workplace bullying situation too.
 Please contact me if you have questions about professional coaching and how it differs from my psychotherapy/counseling services.

-Notice: WBI’s Professional Coaching by telephone is not a substitute for seeking counseling services from a local mental health provider.
+Notice: WBI’s Professional Coaching by telephone is not a substitute for seeking counseling from a local mental health provider.
 Coaching is a separate and unique service from the counseling I provide as a licensed therapist in Colorado and Washington States.
 Coaching services are a form of consultation, and do not constitute a formal therapeutic relationship or arrangement.
+Coaching is not an appropriate treatment or response for crisis situations.
+If you are in crisis, call 1-800-273-TALK to obtain an immediate referral.

 Professional Coaching by phone is offered at $85 (USD) for a half-hour or $115 for a full-hour session.
 The rate is $150/hour for sessions conducted with the client and his/her partner, family member, work colleague, etc. A maximum of three people will be permitted on a single call.